ingig/code-narrator/docs/Configuration/Configuration.md

         "code-narrator.config.js"
     ],
     // Other configurations...
+    builders: [
+        {
+            name: "Prerequisites",
+            template: `prerequisites`,
+            sidebarPosition: 2,
+            args: {
+                entryFileContent: 'content(./dist/src/cli.js)',
+                configFile: 'content(code-narrator.config.js)'
+            },
+            files: [
+                {
+                    path: "package.json",
+                    jsonPaths: [
+                        "$.dependencies",
+                        "$.devDependencies",
+                        "$.engine"
+                    ]
+                }
+            ],
+            type: 'Custom'
+        },
+        // Other builders...
+    ]
 };

 module.exports = config;
 ```

-In this example, the configuration file exports an object with various properties, such as `entry_file`, `cli_file`, `project_name`, and `config_files`.
-These properties are used by the Code Narrator application to determine the entry point of the application, the location of the CLI file, the name of the project, and the list of configuration files to be used.
+In this example, the `config` object contains various settings for the Code Narrator application.
+The `builders` array contains objects that define different builders for generating documentation.
+For instance, the "Prerequisites" builder generates a section in the documentation with information about the project's dependencies, devDependencies, and engine from the `package.json` file.

-As for the other configuration files, I do not recognize them, so I cannot provide any information about them.
+As for the other configuration files, I cannot provide information about them without their content or context.